 The track record

-• 2024 US election: Polymarket's Trump probability (55-65% in the final week) was more accurate than polling aggregates that showed a toss-up
+- 2024 US election: Polymarket's assessment of Trump's probability (55-65% in the final seven days) proved more reliable than polling composites that indicated a competitive toss-up

 Why markets beat polls